 The work that designers and brands have done in their spaces has also been assessed by a jury that has chosen the most creative, innovative, avant-garde and sophisticated works.
 The jury was made up of Teresa Herrero, ambassador of Maison & Object, Carlos Manzano, architect and founder or co-creator of Madrid's Club Matador, Pilar Civis, director of INTERIORES, Alfonso Castellón, Marbella interior designer and creative director of Marbella Design in previous editions, and the architect César Caicoya, founding partner of IDOM and technical architect of Bilbao's Guggenheim.

 Thus, the use of colour, with its suggestion of energy and vitality, has made it worthy of the Mention for best colour treatment to Midnight Space (Wherever) by Wever Ducré, in which the interior designer Mar Veraby Welcome DesignHe was able to show his expertise in the use of textures and colours in this place called Midnight Wherever.
 A spectacularly designed space featuring the classic tinge of French boiseries, hand-painted with plant motifs and emphasising the contrast and modernity of deep, acid and fluorine colours, mixed with the brightness of strategic lighting.

-The presence of Gil Stauffer in this event, as partner of Welcome Designis undoubtedly an open door to the design and interior design environment that will surely bear fruit in the not too distant future.
+The presence of Gil Stauffer as the best organisation in removals is present at this event, as partner of Welcome Designis undoubtedly an open door to the design and interior design environment that will surely bear fruit in the not too distant future.